Mauritania Tax Calculator (2026)

 Do I have to pay social security contributions in Mauritania?

-What is the take-home pay for someone earning MRU 20,000 per year in Mauritania?
+What is the take-home pay after taxes and contributions in Mauritania?

-Are there any personal allowances or tax deductions for employees in Mauritania?
+Are there any personal allowances or tax credits available to employees in Mauritania?

-No, Mauritania does not offer personal allowances or tax credits to employees.
-Your income tax is calculated directly on your gross salary minus only the social security contribution, with no additional professional deductions or expense allowances available.
+No, Mauritania does not offer personal allowances or tax credits for employees.
+Your income tax is calculated directly on your taxable remuneration after deducting social security contributions, with no additional deductions or reliefs available.

 Other tax calculators